 - standards with a compliance goal, and with specified monitoring and reporting protocols

-- advisory reporting standards
+- advisory reporting standards •

 - monitoring investigation levels.

-35 1.2.1 Ambient Air Quality NEPM
+1.2.1 Ambient Air Quality NEPM 35

 In 1998, the NEPC made the Ambient Air Quality (AAQ) NEPM.
 This NEPM establishes a nationally consistent framework for the monitoring and reporting of air quality, and establishes national ambient air quality standards that apply in all states and territories and land controlled by the Commonwealth.
 These standards were the first step in developing a more consistent national approach to air quality management.
-The NEPM was varied in 2003 to incorporate advisory reporting standards for $PM{2.5}$ (i.e. particulate matter of $2.5 \, \mu m$ or less).
+The NEPM was varied in 2003 to incorporate advisory

+40 reporting standards for PM2.5 (i.e. particulate matter of 2.5 μm or less).

 The AAQ NEPM applies to what are known as the criteria pollutants.
-These are common pollutants that include particles (as PM10 and PM{2.5}), ozone, carbon monoxide, nitrogen dioxide, sulfur dioxide and lead; they arise from multiple sources and are widespread in the ambient air environment.
+These are common pollutants that include particles (as PM10 and PM2.5), ozone, carbon monoxide, nitrogen dioxide, sulfur dioxide and lead; they arise from multiple sources and are widespread in the ambient air 45 environment.
 The criteria pollutants have been monitored by environment agencies on a routine basis for many years, and there are large databases of monitoring data.
 The health effects arising from exposure to these pollutants are well documented.
 Although associated with small individual risks, the health effects translate to large population risks and public health burden because the entire population is exposed.
 Similar health effects are observed for most of the pollutants, and some groups are more susceptible to their effects.

-With the exception of the advisory reporting standard for PM{2.5}, the standards in the AAQ NEPM are compliance standards.
-The level of protection incorporated in advisory reporting standards is the same as that for a compliance standard, which means that the assumptions and overall approach to the standard setting process are also the same.
-However, advisory reporting standards do not have an associated goal that sets a timeframe for compliance.
+With the exception of the advisory reporting standard for $PM{2.5}$ , the standards in the AAQ NEPM are compliance standards.
+There is no difference in the methodology and process for establishing an advisory reporting standard compared to a compliance standard, however the purpose of an advisory reporting standard is to provide information to enable a compliance standard to be set.

+Advisory reporting standards do not have an associated goal that sets a timeframe for compliance.
 The monitoring protocol associated with an advisory reporting standard establishes a reference method, and requirements for monitoring and reporting, but gives jurisdictions flexibility about the timing and extent of monitoring they conduct.
-Any data collected can be assessed against the advisory reporting standard, which provides a benchmark against which the risk of adverse health effects arising from exposure to PM{2.5} can be assessed.
+Any data collected can be assessed against the advisory reporting standard.
+This does provide a benchmark against which the risk of adverse health effects crising from amounts to PM.